P47Parzival/emotion_speech_posture_detection/Posture detection/Readme.md

 Dataset link: https://www.kaggle.com/datasets/deepshah16/silhouettes-of-human-posture

-algorithms used here are XGBoost which delivered 59% of accuracy. hence imporvment is required.
+Run Posture detection better accuracy model which delivers 79% of accuracy where we used grid search cv to find best hyperparameters for XGBoost

-Running pipeline code will generate posture_model.pkl which can further be used in app.py or anywhere for further arrangments.
+Running pipeline code will generate posture_model.pkl and scaler.pkl which can further be used in app.py or anywhere for further arrangments.